JustinLove/keybind_extensions/README.md

 Toggle, start, and a stop a middle-button-line mode where the planet follows the pointer.
 This only uses the regular kepress event keybinding logic, so it is not hold to grab like a mouse button.

+Focus planet 1-16.
 There is also a patch that makes next and previous planet work always focus a planet when you were focused on the sun.

 ### Alternate ESC/Back